Note: I’m not a lawyer, and this is not to be taken as legal advice. Please consult your attorney for legal advice on this matter.

 I think this is the most comforting part of the whole article.

 Multiple websites report that roughly 3,500 websites were sued in 2020 over ADA Website Compliance violations (I couldn’t locate their source so take that with a grain of salt).

 This sounds scary, but there are over 2 million blogs worldwide.
 If 3,500 random websites were sued, you’d only have a 1 in 571 chance of facing litigation each year.
 Luckily, websites aren’t sued randomly.
 The following circumstances significantly increase your odds (or reduce them if they don’t apply to you).

 - You’re a retail company: 77% of lawsuits were filed against retail stores.

-- Your blog has many accessibility errors: It’s improbably you’d be sued If your site has no errors in the Wave Tool (the tool the prosecuting attorneys use to check for errors).
+- Your blog has many accessibility errors: It’s improbable you’d be sued If your site has no errors in the Wave Tool.
+Prosecuting attorneys use this tool to check for errors.

 - You have a high Alexa Rank: Most of the lawsuits were focused on the top 10,000 sites worldwide.
-The top 100,000 sites in the world are at much more risk than smaller websites.
+The top 100,000 sites globally are at higher risk than smaller websites.
 (ShaunPoore.com ranks #311,698 as of this writing, my risk is minimal).

 How Much Could You Be Sued For?

-If you’re sued and lose (or settle) you’re likely to have to pay a defense lawyer, the prosecuting attorney, damages to the disabled person suing you, and however much it costs to make your website ADA Compliant.
+Suppose you’re sued and lose (or settle).
+You’re likely to have to pay a defense lawyer, the prosecuting attorney, damages to the disabled person suing you.
+Plus, however much it costs to make your website ADA Compliant.
 Costs average around $25,000 total, according to this Medium article.